jhipster/jhipster-devbox/README.md

 ## Usage

-This Vagrantfile generates a complete development environment for developing a JHipster application.
+The JHipster "development box" is a complete development environment for JHipster users.

 It requires to have [Vagrant](https://www.vagrantup.com/) installed on your machine.